What is Railway RRB NTPC Exam? - Full Form, Salary, Age limit and Qualification

 RRB NTPC Selection Process

-• Medical Test: After the verification of documents the candidate has to submit a normal medical report.
+• Medical Test: After document verification candidates have to submit general medical report.

 RRB NTPC Work Profile